BeamMW/docs-gitbook/dev/beam-platform-architecture.md

 The section below details key properties of smart contract (Beam Chain Side Shaders) implementation on the Beam blockchain.

 * Beam Shaders utilize several limiting mechanisms (charging execution fees, maximum execution fees) to avoid blocking the node with an unbounded cycle and ensure bounded execution time.
-* **Shaders cannot be automated** and only record on the blockchain via sent transactions with required parameters, signatures, and fees.&#x20;
+* **Shaders cannot be automated** and only record on the blockchain via sent transactions with required parameters, signatures, and fees.
 * Shaders can claim a portion of fees from provided sources of decentralized application requests.
 Shaders can then store and issue disbursements, including refunding excess payments to special [Vault contracts](https://blog.giveth.io/the-vault-contract-open-sourced-by-giveth-fe2261f7b91b).
 * Shaders can communicate with other Shaders to delegate operations in the transaction context, activating the initial Shader on the chain.
-* The Shader that controls the assets can burn CA emissions, and the shaders defined logic conducts emission burning when manual emission burn cannot function.&#x20;
+* The Shader that controls the assets can burn CA emissions, and the shaders defined logic conducts emission burning when manual emission burn cannot function.
-* When a Shader deploys, it results in one of two outcomes: either the Shader consumes funds (transaction inputs) or unlocks funds (transaction outputs) recorded on the blockchain.&#x20;
+* When a Shader deploys, it results in one of two outcomes: either the Shader consumes funds (transaction inputs) or unlocks funds (transaction outputs) recorded on the blockchain.
 * **Overdraft protection**.
-BVM only validates equal amounts of locked and unlocked funds to discourage bad actors from creating confidential assets.&#x20;
+BVM only validates equal amounts of locked and unlocked funds to discourage bad actors from creating confidential assets.

 ## Wallet Side Shaders